Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 ---
-title: LLMs are bad at wrapping code in JSON
+title: LLMs are bad at returning code in JSON
-excerpt: LLMs write worse code if you ask them to return the code wrapped in JSON (via a tool or function call).
+excerpt: LLMs write worse code if you ask them to return the code wrapped in JSON via a tool function call.
 highlight_image: /assets/code-in-json.jpg
 draft: true
 nav_exclude: true